 Starting in the 2017 season, The TRU will now require technical zones in addition to all other normal field policies.
 The technical zone consists of three separate areas: a coach’s box, a bench zone that all teams and assistant coaches must stay inside of for the duration of the match, and an administrative zone.
 These technical zones will be painted/roped/coned on the field along with the field of play markings.

-**NOTE: A Referee or Match Official may remove any coach, player or spectator from the playing enclosure at any time for negative behavior.
+**NOTE: A Referee, #4, Field Marshal or other Match Official may remove any coach, player or spectator from the playing enclosure at any time for negative behavior.
 This includes stopping the match until the person has left the playing and spectating enclosure.

 The TRU understands that not all clubs will be able to comply with these new requirements due to field space or limitations with their facility.
 Clubs can submit a waiver request to email@example.com.

 The TRU Board will review each waiver request and let teams know if they are granted.
 We would recommend including as much detail and supporting documentation as possible.